Introduction to thrush:

 Treatment usually consists of a gentle antifungal medicine.
 This can be applied directly to the plaques with a cotton-tipped applicator, or given orally.

 Stronger medicines are available, though usually unnecessary.
-If the thrush persists, yeast on nipples or pacifiers should be considered as sources for reinfection.
+If it persists, yeast on nipples or pacifiers should be considered as sources for reinfection.
 Some yeast medicines can also be placed on mother’s breasts.
 Artificial nipples and pacifiers can be sterilized.

 Candida, Oral pseudomembranous candidiasis, Yeast.